hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 - Participants in the control condition provided the answer independently for three times.

 - Those in the social condition answered independently in Round 1.
-In Round 2, they were shown the averge answer of four other participants connected to them in a social network and then updated their answer.
+In Round 2, they were shown the average answer of four other participants connected to them in a social network and then updated their answer.
 In Round 3, they were shown the average of the updated answers of four other participants connected to them (same in Round 2) and provided a final answer to the question.

-- A network consists of 35 participants who share the same political oriention (eitehr Democrats or Republicans).
+- A network consists of 35 participants who shared the same political orientation (either Democrats or Republicans).
 Participants in the network did not know that other people in the network had the same partisan preference as theirs.

 - The researchers tested four question.
 Each question was answered by 3 network groups and 1 control group for each political party.